mga321/ab_test/README.md

 # The Data:

-The dataset ab_data.csv was provided in .csv format.
+The datasets ab_data.csv and countries.csv were both provided directly in .csv format.